Get a Mac: I'm a PC

 Microsoft responded to the Get a Mac advertising campaign in late 2008 by releasing the I'm a PC campaign, featuring Microsoft employee Sean Siler as a John Hodgman look-alike.
 While Apple's ads show personifications of both Mac and PC systems, the Microsoft ads show PC users instead proudly defining themselves as PCs.

 Justin Gets Real

 In the wake of the Mac transition to Apple silicon, in March 2021, Intel made a similar advertising campaign, known as Justin Gets Real, featuring Justin Long as himself promoting Intel PCs over Macs.
 These commercials typically start with Long stating, "Hello, I'm a..." against the familiar plain white background before he suddenly says, "Justin, just a real person doing a real comparison between Mac and PC.".
 He is then seen interacting with the computers and/or others using them in a real-world setting.

+There's Only One Ozempic

+In 2026, the duo reunited after 17 years for Novo Nordisk's "There's Only One Ozempic" campaign.
+Long personifies Ozempic, emphasizing its FDA-approved uses, while Hodgman represents competing GLP-1s.